What is a Home Theatre Power Manager

 They can subtly muffle the dynamic range of your speakers, but it varies depending on several factors.

-Even though they don’t deny that power conditioners can protect your equipment, many audiophiles question their effect on the overall performance of your audio setup.
-They argue that conditioners can reduce or eliminate the noise (dirty AC) but also remove some of the sounds they are not supposed to.
+Air conditioners reduce and eliminate noise and remove some sounds.
 As a result, the audio reproduction loses some dynamics and becomes lifeless, and most power conditioners tend to ‘’rob the music of its life and bleach the sound’’.

 Suggests using power regenerators.
 We’re not denying that power regenerators are great but also quite expensive.
 Some of them are much more expensive than the average power conditioner.